-Most bars along the Gulf Coast offer Bushwackers, but several of the establishments on this list offer them with a unique twist:
+While Sandshaker is the home of the original Bushwacker, most bars along the Gulf Coast offer the boozy beverage.
+And several establishments offer Bushwackers with a unique twist:

 - As a coffeehouse (rather than a bar), The Southern Grind offers a non-alcoholic version of the Bushwacker as a frappe, latte, or shake.

 - Fisher’s Dockside combines “The Sally,” a frozen rum and passion fruit drink, with its Bushwacker to create the Sallywacker.

 When you order your Bushwacker, the bartender will likely ask if you’d like a “floater.”
 Consider saying yes to this extra shot of dark rum floating on the top of your frozen boozy milkshake.
 You are on vacation, after all!